 Once again, in a somewhat unexpected display of uniformity, state testing regulations widely appear to stick to a maximum allowable limit of 20 μg/kg of mycotoxin detected on a sample.
 However, there is variation in exactly how this limit is applied between states.

-For example, the requires each of the five main mycotoxins to separately be under the limit of less than 20 μg/kg, but in and , the total sum of detectable aflatoxins B1, B2, G1, and G2 combined must be under 20 μg/kg, with ochratoxin A also separately testing out as less than 20 μg/kg. enforces one of the tightest restrictions on mycotoxin presence, requiring the collective amounts of all five main mycotoxins to sum to less than 20 μg/kg.
+For example, the Illinois Department of Agriculture requires each of the five main mycotoxins to separately be under the limit of less than 20 μg/kg, but in Nevada and California, the total sum of detectable aflatoxins B1, B2, G1, and G2 combined must be under 20 μg/kg, with ochratoxin A also separately testing out as less than 20 μg/kg.
+New Mexico’s Department of Health enforces one of the tightest restrictions on mycotoxin presence, requiring the collective amounts of all five main mycotoxins to sum to less than 20 μg/kg.

-According to a , consumption of a food or product containing more than 1 mg/kg (1 part per million) of aflatoxin can be enough to lead to life-threatening aflatoxicosis and liver failure.
+According to the World Health Organization, consumption of a food or product containing more than 1 mg/kg (1 part per million) of aflatoxin can be enough to lead to life-threatening aflatoxicosis and liver failure.
 Alternatively, sustained exposure to lower dosages, on the order of 20-120 μg/kg daily for a period of 1-3 weeks, of aflatoxin B1 specifically can also be acutely toxic and potentially lethal.

 The WHO also notes that detecting aflatoxicosis and mycotoxin poisoning in humans can be very difficult, and so the onus is very much on accurate testing methodologies to ensure that consumers of cannabis, and foodstuffs that are also susceptible to mycotoxin contamination, are adequately protected.

 How are labs testing for mycotoxins?